Motorcycle License in Ohio

 - Riders may only ride in daylight hours only.

-BMV requirements differ if applicants are younger or older than 18 years of age.
+BMV requirements differ if applicants are younger or older than 18 years old.

-If you’re at least 16 years of age but under the age of 18, the Ohio BMV requires you to have held your TIPIC for at least six months from the date of issuance before you can get your motorcycle-only license.
+If you're at least 15 1/2 years old, but under 16 years old, the Ohio BMV requires you to have held your TIPIC for at least 6 months from the date of issuance before you can get your motorcycle-only license.
 To obtain, you must:

-- Complete an approved driver’s education course.
-Information on driver’s education courses can be found online, or by calling (800) 837-4337.
+- Complete an approved driver's education course.
+Information on driver's education courses can be found online, or by calling (800) 83-RIDER.